 The Shipyards Night Market takes place on Fridays at Shipbuilders’ Square at the bottom of Lonsdale Avenue in North Vancouver from May until September.

-The Shipyards Night Market in North Vancouver runs from May 12th to September 15th in 2023.
+The Shipyards Night Market in North Vancouver ran from May 12th to September 15th in 2023.

 Night Market at Shipbuilders’ Square

-The Shipyards Night Market runs between 3:00 and 10:00 pm on Fridays from May 12th until September 15th in 2023.
-This year marks the 10th anniversary of the event.
+The Shipyards Night Market ran between 3:00 pm and 10:00 pm on Fridays from May 12th until September 15th in 2023.
+This past year marked the 10th anniversary of the event.

 The market features a live music concert every evening, food vendors serving a wide variety of tasty foods, a beer garden with locally crafted brews and dozens of artisan stalls.

-This year, at the same time as the Shipyards Night Market, there is an additional artisan market run by Made in the 604 Markets on the same days in July and August.
-It takes place indoors at the Pipe Shop which is right in the centre of the Shipyards.
+In 2023, at the same time as the Shipyards Night Market, there was an additional artisan market run by Made in the 604 Markets on the same days in July and August.
+The market takes place indoors at the Pipe Shop which is right in the centre of the Shipyards.
 Made in the 604 Markets is a great company that also hosts markets at Heritage Hall in Vancouver sometimes.